This post was updated on November 3, 2021.

 How does unemployment insurance work in ordinary times?

-Created in 1935, the federal-state unemployment insurance (UI) program temporarily replaces a portion of wages for workers who have been laid off, as long as they are looking and available for work.
-Although benefits vary by state, in most states the program provides up to 26 weeks of benefits to unemployed workers and, on average, replaces half of a workers’ previous wages.
-Because more workers lose their jobs during economic downturns, this program also provides some needed economic stimulus that helps mitigate the severity of recessions.
+Created in 1935, the federal-state unemployment insurance (UI) program, as it was structured pre-COVID-19, temporarily replaces a portion of wages for workers who have been laid off, as long as they are looking and available for work.
+Although benefits vary by state, in most states the program provides up to 26 weeks of benefits to unemployed workers and, in most states, replaces 30 percent to 50 percent of a worker’s previous wages.
+Because more workers lose their jobs during economic downturns, this program also provides needed economic stimulus that helps mitigate the severity of recessions.

-Initial claims are the number of new claims filed by individuals seeking UI benefits – an indication of the health of the job market.
-The more initial claims, the more people losing their jobs.
-During the week ending March 28, 2020, initial claims for UI benefits surged to 6.6 million—which followed an unusually large 3.3 million the week before—because of lockdown measures put in place to slow the spread of coronavirus.
-The previous high was 696,000 claims filed in the week ending October 2, 1982.
+Initial claims are the number of new applications filed by individuals seeking UI benefits—one indication of the health of the job market.
+In early April 2020, initial claims for UI benefits surged to roughly 6.2 million in a single week—their largest level on record—because some workplaces were shut by lockdown measures put in place to slow the spread of coronavirus.
+The previous high was 695,000 claims filed the week ending October 2, 1982.

 Who pays for unemployment insurance?

 States have extensive flexibility in determining benefits.
-Federal requirements are minimal, while ensuring that all states provide basic protections for eligible workers.
+Federal requirements are minimal, while ensuring that all states provide basic protection for eligible workers.
 States are free to choose the level of employer tax, the benefit level and duration of benefits, and the eligibility criteria, such as the extent and duration of prior employment.
-There is considerable variation in how states choose to run this program.
-For instance, while the standard maximum time for which eligible people can collect benefits is 26 weeks; at the time of writing, states like Florida and North Carolina limit this to 12 weeks.
+There is considerable variation in how states run this program.
+For instance, while the standard maximum time for which eligible people can collect benefits is 26 weeks, when the COVID-19 crisis began in late February 2020, states like Florida and North Carolina were limiting state-paid benefits to just 12 weeks.

 What share of wages does UI pay in normal times?

-Most state UI systems replace about half of prior weekly earnings, up to some maximum.
+Most state UI systems replace 30 to 50 percent of prior weekly earnings, up to some maximum.
 Before the expansion of UI during the coronavirus crisis, average weekly UI payments were $387 nationwide, ranging from an average of $215 per week in Mississippi to $550 per week in Massachusetts.
-Since payments are capped, unemployment insurance replaces a smaller share of previous earnings for higher-income workers than lower-income workers; while program formulas vary significantly, states that have higher maximums tend to have higher replacement rates.
-In the fourth quarter of 2019, Hawaii’s UI average replacement rate of 55 percent was the highest, while D.C.’s average replacement rate of 21 percent was the lowest.
+Since payments are capped, UI replaces a smaller share of prior earnings for higher-income workers than lower-income workers.
+While program formulas vary significantly, states that have higher maximums tend to have higher replacement rates.
+In the fourth quarter of 2019, Hawaii’s average replacement rate of 54 percent was the highest; Arkansas’s average replacement rate of 31 percent was the lowest.

 Do all the unemployed get UI?

 No. In ordinary times, most unemployed workers don’t receive UI benefits.
-UI does not cover people who leave their job voluntarily, people looking for their first job, and people reentering the labor force after having left it voluntarily.
-Self-employed workers, gig workers, undocumented workers, and students traditionally aren’t eligible to apply for UI benefits.
+UI does not cover people who leave their jobs voluntarily, people looking for their first jobs, and people reentering the labor force after leaving voluntarily.
+Self-employed workers, gig workers, undocumented workers, and students traditionally aren’t eligible for UI benefits.

 In addition, most states require unemployed workers to have worked a minimum amount of time or received a minimum amount of earnings from their previous employer to be eligible.
-The minimum amount of earnings required to qualify for UI benefits ranged from $1,000 to $5,000 over the previous year.
-Due to differences in eligibility criteria, the UI recipiency rate—the portion of unemployed people who receive UI benefits – varies significantly across states.
-In the fourth quarter of 2019, Mississippi’s 9 percent recipiency rate was the lowest, while Massachusetts’s 57 percent rate was the highest.
+The minimum amount of earnings required to qualify for UI benefits ranged from $1,000 to $5,000 in 2019.
+Due to differences in eligibility criteria, the UI recipiency rate—the portion of unemployed people who receive UI benefits—varies significantly across states.
+In the fourth quarter of 2019, Mississippi’s 9 percent recipiency rate was the lowest; Massachusetts’s 55 percent rate was the highest.

 Another consequence of earnings and work history requirements is that low wage workers—who are most likely to become unemployed—are among the least likely to get UI benefits.
 During the Great Recession, only one quarter of low-wage workers—defined as those who earned less than their state’s 30th percentile wage—received UI benefits when they became unemployed.
-In contrast, workers who earned more than the 30th percentile wage before becoming unemployed were twice as likely to receive UI benefits.
+Workers who earned more than the 30th percentile wage before becoming unemployed were twice as likely to receive UI benefits.
+The main reason low-wage workers do not qualify for unemployment benefits is not low hourly wages per se.
+Rather, low-wage workers also tend to work intermittently, and most states require laid off workers to have minimally steady earnings over the previous year to qualify for benefit payments.